THE DOVER WAR MEMORIAL PROJECT

 Cannon, D. E. T.

-DET Cannon, courtesy Dover ExpressDaniel Edward Thomas Cannon, J/11807, joined the Royal Navy in 1910, and was an Able Seaman.
-He lost his life when he was 21, on New Year's Day 1915, when the HMS Formidable was sunk within two hours after having been struck by enemy torpedoes.
-He is commemorated on the Chatham Naval Memorial in the United Kingdom.
+He joined the Royal Navy in 1910, and in 1911 is recorded as training at Shotley, near Ipswich.
+As an Able Seaman he lost his life when he was 21, on New Year's Day 1915, when HMS Formidable was sunk within two hours of having been struck by enemy torpedoes.
+He is commemorated on the Chatham Naval Memorial.

-He was the "dearly loved" son of Mr and Mrs Cannon, from 93 Hillside Terrace, Buckland, Dover, formerly 7 Lower Hillside, Dover.
-Their daughter, Daniel's sister, had, exactly a month before, lost her husband, Thomas Kennet, aboard the submarine D2.
+Daniel's half-sister Mary, had, exactly a month before, lost her husband, Thomas Kennet, aboard the submarine D2.
 His and Daniel's names were read out during a memorial service at Buckland Church on Wednesday 29th September 1915, held to commemorate all those from the parish who had already lost their lives in the Great War.

 Many of the Cannon father, HT Cannon, courtesy Dover Express Mrs Cannon, courtesy Dover Express Family were serving